-Upon the conclusion of the investigation, the principal or principal's designee shall promptly report the findings of the investigation to the parents/ guardians of the reported victim of bullying and the parents/ guardians of the reported perpetrator of bullying.
+Upon the conclusion of the investigation, the president or president's designee shall promptly report the findings of the investigation to the parents/ guardians of the reported victim of bullying and the parents/ guardians of the reported perpetrator of bullying.
 Such notification may be made orally or in writing.
 The notification must comply with school policy and rules of confidentiality.